jtmurphysr/MusicTimeMachin/README.md

 # Music Time Machine

-A Python application that creates Spotify playlists from popular music charts including Billboard Hot 100 and SoundCloud Top EDM.
+A Python application that creates Spotify playlists from popular music charts including Billboard Hot 100, SoundCloud Top EDM, Apple Music EDM Hits, and Traxsource Deep House.

 ## Description

-Music Time Machine allows you to create Spotify playlists based on music charts.
+Music Time Machine allows you to create Spotify playlists based on various music charts.
 You can:

 1. Travel back in time with Billboard Hot 100 charts from any date in the past
 2. Discover current trending EDM tracks from SoundCloud's Top Charts
+3. Get the latest EDM hits from Apple Music
+4. Find deep house gems from Traxsource's top Deep House tracks

 The application scrapes the selected chart, searches for each song on Spotify, and creates a new playlist in your Spotify account with the found tracks.